Gunmen Attack Police Station in Anambra, Kill Two Officers

 David-Chyddy Eleke in Awka

-The gunmen, who shot sporadically while attacking the police station, also burnt a building within the premises of the station.
+The gunmen, who invaded the station shooting sporadically also burnt a building within the premises of the station.

-Umunze, which is in Anambra South Senatorial district, is a boarder town with communities in Imo State.
+Umunze, which is in Anambra South Senatorial district is a border town with communities in Imo State.

 He said: “Arsonist and armed secessionist group members in the early hours of today 16/9/2024 attacked the Umunze Police Station.